99889/99889/README.md

 -  Hi, I’m Inshaal Moin
--  I’m interested in programming
+-
+-  I’m currently working on Personalized Learning / Mentoring Platform with AI Feedback + Progress Analytics project

--  I’m currently learning Python and backend development with Django framework
+🌱 I’m currently learning Python and Django

--  I’m looking to collaborate on the beginner-friendly project
+👨‍💻 All of my projects are available at Github

+💬 Ask me about Web Development or Devops.

-- contact me - 8439067999
+- contact me - moininshaal7@gmail.com

 <!---
 99889/99889 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.